 A study of anatomy and physiology with emphasis on human pathophysiology, including etiology, prognosis, medical treatment, signs and symptoms of common diseases of all body systems.
-Co-requisite: MDCA 1309.
+Prerequisite: MDCA 1309 with a grade of "C" or better in prerequisite course.

 MDCA 1305.
 MEDICAL LAW AND ETHICS (LECTURE 3, LAB 0).
 CREDIT 3.
 WECM.